cwilg/Azure-Lab/README.md

 SSH into the control node and follow the steps below:
 - Copy the yml file (`install-elk.yml`) to the `/etc/ansible` directory.
-- Add an `[elk]` section of the Hosts file (`/etc/ansible/hosts`), update to include the internal IP addresses of all servers that you need to configure.
+- Add an `[elk]` section of the Hosts file (`/etc/ansible/hosts`); update it to include the internal IP addresses of all servers that you need to configure.
-- Run the playbook (`ansible-playbook` command), and navigate to Kibana (http://[elk_server_ip]:5601/app/kibana) to check that the installation worked as expected.
+- Run the playbook (`ansible-playbook` command), and navigate to Kibana (http://`elk_server_ip`:5601/app/kibana) to check that the installation worked as expected.

 In order to download the playbook, update the files, etc., you may run the following commands: